philsbln/draft-tiesel-quic-unreliable-http/draft-tiesel-quic-unreliable-http.md

 These applications might have time constraints that can make retransmissions of lost frames useless.
 Some of these applications can operate on partially delivered messages, but waiting for retransmissions blocks the delivery of data after a gap in the stream by design.

-This draft enables applications to request partial delivery of HTTP objects by allowing to selectively disable retransmissions for HTTP responses.
+This draft enables applications to request partial delivery of HTTP objects by allowing to disable retransmissions for HTTP response bodies.

 General Concept